aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 <img src="images/Security_Hub_Aggregated_Findings.jpg" width="70%" >
 <!-- ![](images/image12.png) <br/-->
-Figure 11: Link to the central SecurityHub instance from a regional one
+<b>Figure 11: Link to the central SecurityHub instance from a regional one</b>
 <br/>
 2. Navigate to the central (“single pane of glass”) Security Hub instance to review security posture across EKS workloads deployed in
 AWS regions - findings from all aggregated regions are available in that view.
 The figure below shows security findings from different regions:
 <img src="images/Security_Hub_Aggregated_Findings.jpg" width="60%" >
 <!-- ![](images/image13.png) <br/-->
-Figure 12: Aggregated view of security findings in the “single pane of glass” central Security Hub
+<b>Figure 12: Aggregated view of security findings in the “single pane of glass” central Security Hub</b>
 <br/>
 3. To see more information including AWS Region where EKS cluster where offending container is running, check the box next to the finding.
 The Figure below shows the region and instance details associated with a specific finding in member account 1.

 <img src="images/Security_Hub_Aggregated_Findings_Region.jpg" width="60%" >
 <!-- ![](images/image14.png) <br/ -->
-Figure 13: Security alert caused by sensitive container file under /etc showing AWS region of origin
+<b>Figure 13: Security alert caused by sensitive container file under /etc showing AWS region of origin</b>
 <br/>
 4. To change status of a Security finding (e.g., to track an actual notification to responsible teams for remediations), select one or more security findings using filter such as ‘Company name’ (*AnyCompany* in the example below) etc. and select ‘WorkflowStatus’ option to desired one from the drop-down list to update the status of security remediation workflow:

 <img src="images/SecurityHub_Workflow_Notified.jpg" width="70%">
 <!-- ![](images/image15.png) <br/ -->
-Figure 14: Changing security issue response workflow status from the Security Hub aggregated account*
+<b>Figure 14: Changing security issue response workflow status from the Security Hub aggregated account</b>
 <br/>
 Now security findings workflow status will show as ‘Notified” indicating that the teams were notified of those security events.
 Finding status can be further updated to ‘Resolved’ (if root cause gets addressed) or ‘Suppressed’ (if security team decides that detected security events don’t constitute an actual threat and/or can be reviewed later):

 <img src="images/SecurityHub_Findings_Notified.jpg" width="70%">
 <!-- ![](images/image16.png) <br/ -->
-Figure 15: Updated security issues workflow status from the Security Hub aggregated account
+<b>Figure 15: Updated security issues workflow status from the Security Hub aggregated account</b>
 <br/>
 NOTE: updating ‘Workflow Status’ of security findings can be also performed in regional Security Hub instances by authorized users and that status would be reflected in the aggregated Security Hub account as well.